libssh2/libssh2/docs/libssh2_userauth_publickey_fromfile_ex.md

 *username_len* - Length of *username*.

-*publickey* - Path name of the public key file.
+*pubkeyfile* - Path name of the public key file.
 (e.g. /etc/ssh/hostkey.pub).
 If libssh2 is built against OpenSSL, this option can be set to NULL.

-*privatekey* - Path name of the private key file. (e.g. /etc/ssh/hostkey)
+*privkeyfile* - Path name of the private key file. (e.g. /etc/ssh/hostkey)

-*passphrase* - Passphrase to use when decoding *privatekey*.
+*passphrase* - Passphrase to use when decoding *privkeyfile*.

 Attempt public key authentication using either a public key file or a PEM encoded private key file stored on disk.
 When providing a private key, the